MZMurphy/Edu-Card/README.md

 ## Note:

-Edu-card is my actually from 2021 - it's my first ever solo developed project.
+Edu-card is actually from 2021 - it's my first ever solo developed project.

 Sadly, I lost access to the original code as I only kept it locally on a now defunct machine.
 This is my reimplentation of that lost code.